 That it appeared to Petitioner that claims were being made to the insurance carrier already to pay the benefits, so was wholly confounded as to why the insurance carrier would escheat the benefits as if a beneficiary could not be found and a timely claim made.
 The claim was made, there were beneficiaries represented and so it seemed ludicrous and bad legal advice based on Petitioner’s limited understanding of these complex estate issues.
-In all Petitioner’s years selling insurance he had never witnessed something even remotely similar to this situation. by this Courtalleged 2012 Amended Trust in order to transfer their inheritances to themalleged 2012 Amended Trust and he would be creating them soon, again post mortem estate planning taking place
+In all Petitioner’s years selling insurance he had never witnessed something even remotely similar to this situation.

+That it should be noted by this Court that the five children of Simon and Shirley are all Trustees of their children’s trusts that were to be set up under the alleged 2012 Amended Trust in order to transfer their inheritances to them.
+That per Spallina these trusts for the grandchildren under the alleged 2012 Amended Trust were never established and still have not yet been created and he would be creating them soon, again post mortem estate planning taking place.

-That Thus, if the proceeds were paid to Theodore and Pamela’s children directly the monies would again skip over them as Simon and Shirley intended and they would receive nothing.
+That Simon’s children, Lisa, Jill and Petitioner are still Guardians of their children as they are all minors and where all of the children of Theodore and Pamela are no longer minors as they are all over 21 currently.
+Thus, if the proceeds were paid to Theodore and Pamela’s children directly the monies would again skip over them as Simon and Shirley intended and they would receive nothing.
 Whereas the other children, Petitioner, Jill and Lisa would control the trusts for their children for many years to come, allowing them to distribute the investment income earned for their family’s needs, until the children would be entitled to the money fully upon reaching the stated ages in the trusts.